benjavalero/replacer/technical-design.md

 ## Benchmarks

 For some critical finders, we can run benchmarks to find the best approach.
-Take into account that each finder is run more than one million of times (once per indexed page) so any small difference of microseconds might result in an overall difference of minutes when dump indexing.
+Take into account that, when dump indexing, each finder might be run almost 2M times (once per indexed page), so a difference of microseconds might turn into minutes in the overall time.

+Anyway take into account that the time finding the replacements might not represent all the time performing an indexation, as there are other parts like XML parsing and DB operations.

 Each benchmark runs the finders against a sample of 50 pages.
-Note that resulting times depend strongly on the machine where the benchamrks have been run.
+Note that the resulting times depend strongly on the machine where the benchmarks have been run.
+Empirical tests show that the average time to find the replacements in an average page in different machines is about 1.5 to 3.5 ms.

 Benchmarks in Replacer are test classes extending `BaseFinderBenchmark` and having `BenchmarkTest` as a name suffix to be ignored.